petedannemann/gis-programming-roadmap/README.md

 - [GIS Programming with Python](#gis-programming-with-python)

 ## Intro
 This repository compiles resources that will take a motivated user from GIS noob to a proficient GIS Developer.
-The wiki articles are organized by skill level and meant to be progressed through subsequentially.
+The sections articles are organized by skill level and meant to be progressed through subsequentially.
 This was highly inspired by [Open Source Society University](https://github.com/ossu/computer-science#introduction-to-computer-science).

 Resources mostly come from highly effective and free cources as well as blog posts and tutorials.
 There is a mixture of proprietary (ESRI) and open-source materials.